mayflower/langchain_agents/LANGSERVE.md

 ## Use your service with kubernetes

-You can deploy these services on kubernetes using [tilt.dev]("https://tilt.dev/") and (k3d)["https://k3d.io/"] for local kubernetes development.
+You can deploy these services on kubernetes using [tilt.dev]("https://tilt.dev/") and [k3d]("https://k3d.io/") for local kubernetes development.

+Please install tilt and k3d locally.

-To use tilt with k3s use the following commands:
+To use tilt with k3s use the following commands to start a local, docker-based kubernetes cluster and to start a local demo service based on langserve:
 ```sh
 cd services